 This acorn squash pasta recipe is pretty easy to put together.
 The heaviest lift is probably cutting open the squash and getting rid of the seeds!
 Make sure you have a large, sharp knife to cut the acorn squash.

 I like to use an ice cream scooper to remove the squash seeds (Amazon affiliate link used for the kind we have).

 The garlic roasts alongside the squash.
 To roast garlic, I cut about half an inch off the root end of the garlic, then drizzle a bit of olive oil on that root end prior to wrapping the garlic in aluminum foil.

 The official recipe below calls for 1 head of garlic.
 But if you love garlic like me you might want to add a bit more!
 Roasting garlic is a great way to use up a few odd garlic cloves you might have around.

 After the squash and garlic have roasted nicely, you will make the sauce as the pasta cooks.
 This is a fairly thick sauce; the milk and reserved pasta water is important for the consistency.
 Gradually add additional pasta cooking water as needed to achieve the desired consistency.

 The optional silken tofu isn’t necessary for the consistency, but can add a bit of extra protein if you choose to add it.

-We went with a Chardonnay pairing for our Roasted Acorn Squash Pasta.
+We have gone with a Chardonnay pairing for our Roasted Acorn Squash Pasta the last couple of times we made it.
 It didn’t occur to me until I looked at the pictures I took, that this pairing was an example of the pairing method matching similarly colored food and wine suggested at a Gambero Rosso dinner I attended.

 The J. Lohr Chardonnay is a good reasonably priced and accessible Chardonnay.
 I get lemon and peach on the palate with some toasted notes.
 This works well with the roasted flavors of the dish.